-Mandy is a mother, gardener, yoga teacher, bodyworker, photographer, dancer, artist who has been living off the grid in Haines, Alaska for the past 16 years- in the home she and her husband build.
+Mandy is a mother, gardener, yoga teacher, bodyworker, photographer, dancer, and artist, who has been living and loving in Haines since 2000.
 Her love of flowers and the energy of the natural world and its cycles inspire her work.
 As the poet Rumi says, “there are a thousand ways to kneel and kiss the earth.”
 Her work reflects this sacred devotion to life.

 Hemlock Lines was created by cartographer Jeffrey Moskowitz who began producing local maps of Southeast Alaska in 2015.